Our story

 Bay Cove Human Services began in 1974 as a single program—Andrew House, a medically-supervised alcohol detoxification unit.

-In the nearly 45 years since, we’ve expanded our services to include a continuum of treatment options for people with substance use disorder, as well as programs for individuals challenged by intellectual/developmental disabilities, mental illness, aging, homelessness, or some combination of all of the above.
+In the 50 years since, we’ve expanded our services to include a continuum of treatment options for people with substance use disorder, as well as programs for individuals challenged by intellectual/developmental disabilities, mental illness, aging, homelessness, or some combination of all of the above.

 Over the years, Bay Cove has merged with a number of other smaller non-profits, including Kit Clark Senior Services in Dorchester, Center House in Boston, CASPAR Inc. (Cambridge and Somerville Programs for Addiction Recovery), and Growthways Inc. of Southeastern Massachusetts to help the agency fulfill its mission of partnering with people to overcome challenges and realize personal potential.